 We use a modified Harvard style for references.

 EndNote output style file can be found here: http://mail.izan.kiev.ua/vz/Vestnik_zoologii.ens

 References in the text should be cited by author, date (and page, plate or figure if necessary), e.g.: (Emmet & Heath, 1989a, b; Kingsolver, 1976; Warren, 1936: 145) or Warren (1936).
 Higgins & Riley (1978: 63, pl.
 22, fig. 11) depending on the context, and should be collated in the References section in alphabetical and then in chronological order.

 More than one paper by the same author in the same year should be designated: 1996a, 1996b, etc.

 The following system should be used for arranging references.
 Each bibliographic entry in References section should contain the following in the order and with the punctuation shown:

-For periodicals Author's last name, initial(s).
+Author's last name, initial(s).
 Year.
 Title.
 Name of the journal (in italic), volume number (in bold), (issue number, if relevant), 00-00 [inclusive pagination (from-to)].
 Titles of journals should be given in complete.